Howdy Sound Summiteers!

 There is also traffic on the mountain throughout the day, so we can’t predict exact intervals for those bus departures and ask that you be patient in waiting for buses if you wish to leave earlier in the day.

 Why, yes.
-We strongly encourage you to do so before day of show, as bus tickets will sell out and will NOT be available for sale at our bus lots on the day of our show.
-You can purchase a round-trip pass directly from our ticketing page – https://soundsummit2017.eventbrite.com.
+We strongly encourage you to do so before day of show, as bus passes will sell out and will NOT be available for sale at our bus lots on the day of our show.
+You can purchase a round-trip pass directly from our Ticketing Site.
 The cost is $20.

-Please remember to have your printed Eventbrite bus ticket ready to show the parking lot attendants for scanning at bus entry points.
+Please remember to have your printed bus pass ready to show the parking lot attendants for scanning at bus entry points.